 It is situational whether you should go Spirit Visage first or Locket of the Iron Solari.

-Since his damage is weak, but his aoe damage makes him phenomenal, Sunfire Cape gives him not only damage, but armor and health.
+Since his damage is weak, but his aoe damage makes him phenomenal, Sunfire Aegis gives him not only damage, but armor and health.
 GO FOR IT.

 Everything that he uses scales by HP, get Warmogs on this guy like you'd get it on Mundo, but you don't have to rush it at all.